bluesky/bluesky/doc/source/metadata.rst

     ct()
     ct(sample={'color': 'blue', 'dimensions': [3, 1, 4]})

-To add a custom field to the list of peristent fields, use ``RE.persistent_fields.append('experimenter')``.
-Use ``RE.persistent_fields.remove('experimenter')`` to stop persisting it.
+To make a custom field persist between sessions, add it to ``RE.md``.

-Fields that are required by our Document specification---owner, group, beamline_id, and config---cannot be removed.
-(More on these below.)
+.. ipython:: python

+    RE.md['color'] = 'blue'

+Now it will be included in the metadata of every scan until it is deleted:

+.. ipython:: python

+    del RE.md['color']

 To review the metadata before running ascan, check ``gs.RE.md``, which behaves like a Python dictionary.